dannymagnus/CI_MS1_RRWeddings/README.md

 The scope of the project in it’s first release is defined by the following features:

 - Responsive navigation bar mirrored across each page which enables users to navigate the site without user the browser buttons.
-- A footer across all pages with links to social media, terms and conditions with pricing, links to featured partners.
+- A footer across all pages with links to social media, terms and conditions with pricing, links and credits to partners.
 - Modal where you can book an intial enquiry with the site owner/company.
 - Pricing page which communicates the costs of the different products and packages simply.
 - Contact form where the customer can send an enquiry, when all fields are populated.